PNNL-CompBio/coderdata/docs/pages/contribution.md

   that retrieves drug structure and information by name or identifier.
-[This file of NCI60 drugs](https://github.com/PNNL-CompBio/coderdata/blob/main/build/broad_sanger/03a-nci60Drugs.py) is our most comprehensive script as it pulls over 50k drugs.
+[This file of NCI60 drugs](https://github.com/PNNL-CompBio/coderdata/blob/main/build/broad_sanger/03a-nci60Drugs.py) is our most comprehensive script as it pulls over 50k drugs 1a.
+In cases where the dose and response values are not available, you can use the published AUC values instead, and use the `published_auc` as the `drug_response_metric` value in the table.
-2. Createa  `build_drugs.sh` script that takes as its first argument an existing drug file and calls the script created in step 1 above.
+2. Create a  `build_drugs.sh` script that takes as its first argument an existing drug file and calls the script created in step 1 above.
 Once the drugs for a dataset are retrieved, we have a second utility script that [builds the drug descriptor table](https://github.com/PNNL-CompBio/coderdata/blob/cbf017326b83771c55f12317189f4b2dbd9d900a/schema/coderdata.yaml#L94).
 Add this to the